Overall Score 6 Represents average audio ecosystem compatibility score.

 JLab Go Air Pop support AAC, a codec that is used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
 Because it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

 Being the highest quality codec that any Bluetooth-supporting Apple product supports, the JLab Go Air Pop will work fine with your MacBook.
-If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Jabra Elite 5 support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.